Login to our school’s online payment system

 1. Admissions process

-The academy is a three (3) form of entry junior school for boys aged 7–11 years.
+The academy is a two (2) form of entry junior school for boys aged 7–11 years.
 The Platanos Trust is committed to continuing the present admissions policy for the academy with respect to its character and age range.
-The following arrangements with respect to admissions from September 2016 onwards will apply to all applications.
+The following arrangements with respect to admissions will apply to all applications.

 The academy participates in the Local Authority co-ordinated admission procedure and all deadlines within that should be adhered to by applicants.